 VIGIL MASS ON SATURDAY, AUGUST 22 AT 5:00 PM INSTEAD OF MASS ON SUNDAY, AUGUST 23.

 A Prayer in the Tradition of St. Brendan

 Beyond these shores Into the darkness Beyond these shores This boat may sail And if this is the way Then there will be A path across this sea.
 And if I sail beyond The farthest ocean Or lose myself in the depths below Wherever I may go Your love surrounds me For You have been before Beyond these shores.

 Welcome to our community.

-We are an intimate contemplative congregation in the Catholic tradition.
+We are a contemplative community in the Catholic tradition.

-Our ministry is to those who are truly seeking God and are drawn to the Catholic tradition; (2) to those who find themselves by choice or by circumstance outside the mainstream institutional Church and who still want a healthy, growing, seeking spiritual life.
-I am an ordained priest in Apostolic Succession.
+Our ministry is (1) to those who are truly seeking God and are drawn to the Catholic tradition; (2) to those who find themselves by choice or by circumstance outside the mainstream institutional Church and who still want a healthy, growing, seeking spiritual life.

 We believe all are to live according to their own consciences, based in Holy Scripture, seeking the guidance of the Holy Spirit.
 We are a "free-standing" community, not associated with any larger denomination or jurisdiction.

 Please feel free to drop in for Mass.
 You will be welcomed but not pressured.
-You will be treated with dignity and respect no matter your circumstance.
+You will be treated with dignity and respect.

 Should you need our prayers or have questions please contact me using the information at "Contact Us."